 Creative Comforts

-Meury Architektur designed the individual office units with a precision in order to imply that the comfort of each individual in a workplace should take priority over the existing design of any given office space.
-The sleek pods can be dropped into any existing raw space to create contrast–which just might fuel creativity.
+Meury Architektur designed the individual office units with precision to imply that each individual’s comfort in a workplace should take priority over the existing design of any given office space.
+The sleek pods can be dropped into any existing raw space to create contrast–which might fuel creativity. –Christine Lagorio-Chafkin

 Discussion about this post